Unleash 4.8: metrics and code quality

 We want to make it easier for you to understand how your users interact with Unleash.
 We have stored usage metrics for the last 48 hour period for a while, but haven’t exposed them in the UI before.
 Unleash 4.8 changes that.

-Each feature toggle has a dedicated metrics tab that we have completely revamped: Previously, the tab contained a pie chart for each environment.
+Each feature flag has a dedicated metrics tab that we have completely revamped: Previously, the tab contained a pie chart for each environment.
 Each pie chart would show you how many times a feature had been requested and how many times it had been exposed in the last hour.

 The new version of the tab sports a line graph showing the number of times a feature has been exposed, the number of times it wasn’t exposed, and the total number of requests.
 You can select whether the graph should cover the last 48 hours, the last 24 hours, or just the last hour.
 Use the environment and application controls to further refine your search and display only what you’re looking for.